Hacks, Resources, and Rights: Pregnant at University

 Republic of Ireland:

-• If you have not paid into the system, you can apply for Half-Rate Maternity Benefit, if you are receiving One Parent Family Payment.
+• If you have not paid into the system, but are receiving One Parent Family Payment, you can apply for Half-Rate Maternity Benefit.

 • You must go on maternity leave two weeks before your due date and may return to your studies four weeks after the due date.